-And these moments feel even more jarring given the show's sweet core.
-So Parks and Recreation, in the end, is much like its characters.
+So Parks and Recreation, in the end, as it ends, is much like its characters.
 It means well, but it can't seem to stop undercutting its own good intentions.

 Leslie, Tom and budget expert Ben Wyatt hit Pawnee's media in an effort to drum up interest in the upcoming Harvest Festival.
 First stop: the morning radio show of "Crazy Ira and the Douche," two shock jocks who fill their routine with sexual innuendo and flatulent sound effects.
 During the interview, they (and we) learn that Ben bankrupted a town when he was an 18-year-old mayor—and that he can't speak into a microphone to save his life.

 Now the center of a scandal, Ben makes embarrassing statements at every turn.
 Comments about gays.
 Recollections of how he "felt up" a girl when he was in high school.
 But Leslie comes alongside him, and he eventually redeems himself.

 Jokes revolve around obesity, "colleagues with benefits" and abducting teens.
 A child hits Andy in the nether regions with a toy bat.
 We hear references to Fung Shui and the book The Secret, and two people engage in a suggestive exercise pose.
 Characters say "b‑‑ch," "butthole" and misuse God's name several times.